aleph2c/miros-rabbitmq/docs/html/_sources/deployment.rst.txt

 .. epigraph::

-  *If you think it's expensive to hire a professional to do the job, wait unit you hire an amateur.*
+  *If you think it's expensive to hire a professional to do the job, wait until you hire an amateur.*

   -- Red Adair